Opus Dei: Membership

 Numeraries, the second largest type of the faithful of Opus Dei, comprise about 20% of the total membership.
-Numeraries are celibate members who give themselves in "full availability" (plena disponibilitas) for the official undertakings of the Prelature.
+"Numerary" is a general term for persons who form part of the permanent staff of an organization.
+In Opus Dei, numeraries are celibate members who give themselves in "full availability" (plena disponibilitas) for the official undertakings of the Prelature.
+A study comparing Scientology and Opus Dei found some similarities as well as strong differences.
 This includes full availability for giving doctrinal and ascetical formation to other members, for staffing the internal government of Opus Dei if asked by the regional directors, and for moving to other countries to start or help with apostolic activities if asked by the prelate.
-Because they are making themselves fully available to do whatever needs to be done for the undertakings of the Prelature, numeraries are expected to live in special centers run by Opus Dei, and the question of which particular center a numerary will live in depends upon the regional needs.
-"Numerary" is a general term for persons who form part of the permanent staff of an organization.
-Therefore, in order to maintain a family atmosphere in the centers (rather than an institutional one), it is considered very important for numeraries to participate in daily meals and "get-togethers" in which they converse and share news.
-Both men and women may become numeraries in Opus Dei, although the centers are strictly gender-specific.
-Numeraries generally have jobs outside of Opus Dei, although some are asked to work internally full-time, and many modify the way that they go about their professional goals in order to be available for the Prelature.
-They devote the bulk of their income to the organization.
+Numeraries are expected to live in gender-specific centers run by Opus Dei, and the question of which particular center a numerary will live in depends upon the regional needs.
+It is considered very important for numeraries to participate in daily meals and "get-togethers" in which the sharing of news and conversation takes place.
+Numeraries generally have jobs outside of Opus Dei, although some are asked to work internally full-time, and thus change their professional goals in order to be available for the Prelature.
+The majority of numerary income is contributed to the organization.

 Numerary assistants are a type of numerary that exists in the Women's Branch of Opus Dei.
-Their full availability for the Prelature is lived out as full availability for doing a specific type of work, namely looking after the domestic needs of the conference centers and the residential centers of Opus Dei.
-Hence they live in special centers run by Opus Dei and do not have jobs outside the centers.
+They are responsible for the "domestic tasks in the Centres of Opus Dei, which they willingly undertake as their professional work."